simon-shakya/aws/README.md

-# AWS Learning Resources
+# AWS PERSONAL Learning Resources

-Welcome to the AWS Learning repository!
-This repository contains a collection of resources, tutorials, and projects to help you learn and explore Amazon Web Services (AWS).
-Whether you're a beginner or looking to deepen your knowledge, you'll find something useful here.
+Welcome to the Simons AWS Learning repository!
+This repository contains a collection of resources, tutorials, and projects to help explore Amazon Web Services (AWS).
+Whether you're a beginner or looking to deepen your knowledge, hopefully you will find something useful here.

 ## Table of Contents